-Migin Zhang combines the study of biomaterials and materials science to explore the interactions between materials and biological systems and develop materials and devices for biological and medical applications.
+Miqin Zhang combines the study of biomaterials and materials science to explore the interactions between materials and biological systems and develop materials and devices for biological and medical applications.

+Computational Materials

-Peter Pauzauskie explores basic materials science and Computational Materials engineering research to design, synthesize, and characterize Lucien Brush focuses on mathematical modeling of material nanoscale optoelectronic materials with unique compositions behavior in processes that involve phase transitions, interfacial and morphologies. phenomena and thin film hydrodynamics.
+Lucien Brush focuses on mathematical modeling of material behavior in processes that involve phase transitions, interfacial phenomena and thin film hydrodynamics.